Heinrich-Curtis/SmoothstackTraining/Day17/README.txt

 STATUS
 ------------------------------------------------------------------------
-Mostlycomplete.
+Mostly complete, still need to finish testing.
 The only thing not totally done is converting from non USD currencies into each other, I think need to put a boolean flag in it or something to get function overload resolution to stop complaining.
 My comparison operators also aren't doing quite what I want them to do yet.

 ISSUES
 -------------------------------------------------------------------